Enegnei/AppleVsFBI/AppleVsFBI.md

 + Zdziarski outlines amateur forensics practice mistakes that were made when, & after, the phone was confiscated; principle among them: [turning the iPhone off](https://twitter.com/JZdziarski/status/701172487061643265) if it was still on, which would lock it.
 He also raises the important question of why (or if) the victim's phones weren't searched, since they would have copies of the communications the FBI seeks ([his full take on the case here](http://www.zdziarski.com/blog/?p=5645)).

 > "Apple engineers saw iCloud backup auth was failing.
-This tells me FBI seized the phone powered up, and royally blew it turning it off." -*Jonathan Zdziarski* [@JZdziarski](https://twitter.com/JZdziarski/status/701171820884525056)
+This tells me FBI seized the phone powered up, and royally blew it turning it off." --*Jonathan Zdziarski* [@JZdziarski](https://twitter.com/JZdziarski/status/701171820884525056)

 + A "senior Apple executive" (one of many who apparently spoke with journalists on a Friday call) claimed that the Apple ID password linked to the iPhone was changed [within 24 hours of the phone being confiscated](https://web.archive.org/web/20160220223312/http://www.buzzfeed.com/johnpaczkowski/apple-terrorists-appleid-passcode-changed-in-government-cust?utm_term=.fflQoRn36).
 This executive has only come forward now, and thus far remained anonymous, because they "[had thought it was under a confidentiality agreement with the government.
 Apple seems to believe this agreement is now void since the government brought it up in a public court filing](https://web.archive.org/web/20160221094419/http://arstechnica.com/tech-policy/2016/02/apple-we-tried-to-help-fbi-terror-probe-but-someone-changed-icloud-password/)."
 The FBI's recent motion to compel Apple confirms the passcode was reset *while in government custody* and blames it on Farook's employer in the San Bernardino Department of Health ([see footnotes on pg 18](https://web.archive.org/web/20160220002724/http://www.politico.com/f/?id=00000152-fae6-d7cd-af53-fafe53bb0002)).